davedelong/Demos/README.markdown

 Contains `DDDynamicStorageObject`, an `NSObject` subclass that dynamically generates getters and setters for properties declared as `@dynamic`, and uses an  `NSMutableDictionary` as the backing store.

+## JoinPoints

+A **really really really** dangerous project that shows how to inject code before, after, and during any method call.

+THIS IS A PROOF-OF-CONCEPT ONLY, and should **NOT** be used in any sort of production setting.

 ## Olympic Rings

 A simple project showing simple drawing with CoreGraphics and a simple auto-reversing animation.